You're Not a Landlord Anymore: How Property Management Is Different

 - Don’t forget to share this post!

 When you decide that managing properties for other property owners is how you want to build a career, you're no longer a landlord!
-You might have started with your own properties and the hands-on work required to maintain rentals and manage renters.
+You might have started with your own investment properties and the hands-on work required to maintain rentals and manage renters.
 However, growing a company that helps other property investors succeed through the management of their properties means you can't serve your clients as a landlord!

 How is being a property manager and the owner of a property management company different than being a landlord?
 The tools, technology, and processes required to manage multiple properties and clients successfully means you have to push yourself beyond landlord tasks.